agungTuanany/docker-kubernetes/README.md

 **EXPOSE** instruction, and what ever port you listed in there, is what *elasticbeanstalk* is going to map directly automatically.

-## DONT FORGET TO TERMINATE the ELeastic Beanstalk app! for AWS not charge some money
+## DONT FORGET TO TERMINATE the ELastic Beanstalk app! for AWS not charge some money

 # == Building a Multi Container Application ==